Health-RI/health-ri-metadata/Documents/V2_decisionLog.md

 **Decision**
 <!-- What was chosen and why? -->
-It was decided to adhere to the OPEN version to be compliant to in v2.
+It was decided to adhere to the OPEN version for compliance in v2.

 **Consequences**
 <!-- What happens now? -->